soundpress/nycadministrativecode/docs/index.rst

 ..
-New York City Administrative Code documentation master file, created by sphinx-quickstart
+NYC Administrative Code documentation master file, created by sphinx-quickstart
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 NYC Administrative Code
 =================================

+This document is updated every week from source material at `NYC Laws, Codes and Rules <https://www1.nyc.gov/nyc-resources/service/4080/nyc-charter-laws-codes-and-rules>`.
+It was last updated: August 21st, 2018.
+More information about this project at `MyGov.nyc/laws <http://mygov.nyc/>`.

 .. toctree::
     :maxdepth: 1